Steps to importing microorganisms

 EPA approval codes starting with GMD are not used for import purposes.

-If an organism is listed as present in New Zealand by the EPA but also appears on the Unwanted Organism Register or is classed as 'regulated' in BORIC, contact MPI for advice.
+If an organism is listed as present in New Zealand by the EPA but also appears in the pest register as 'unwanted' or 'regulated', contact MPI for advice.

-The Biosecurity Organisms Register for Imported Commodities (BORIC) records organisms that may be associated with plants or plant products that are imported into New Zealand.
-The quarantine status for each species is indicated as 'regulated' or 'non-regulated'.
+The pest register records organisms that may be associated with plants or plant products that are imported into New Zealand.
+The quarantine status for each species is indicated as regulated or non-regulated or unwanted.

 To import an unwanted organism, you must: